 Since a single pass of a test fluid through a filter may not give a true indication of the filter’s ability to catch particles of sizes greater than a specified value, it was considered necessary to recirculate the fluid many times through the filter.
 The multi-pass test gives reproducible test data for assessing the performance of hydraulic filter elements.
 This test provides an accurate and universally accepted test method to describe the efficiency of the test filter in removing particles of a standard test dust from the test fluid over a wide range of particle sizes, under controlled laboratory conditions similar to the operating conditions on the field.
 This test has been standardized by the ISO (ISO 16889:2008), SAE (SAE J1858), ANSI, and NFPA.
 The standardization allows the designer to compare published filter ratings among different brands of filters reliably so that a cost-effective filter system can be selected for a given application.

 The mesh size or fineness of a wire-mesh filter can be expressed in terms of its mesh number or sieve number.
 It is the number of openings from the center of any one wire of the wire mesh to the center of a parallel wire one inch away.

 Beta (β) Ratio

 The Beta ratio is a measure of the filtration efficiency of a filter element.
 It is a way of stating the effectiveness of a filter for removing particles of a certain size or larger.
 It can be determined by monitoring the fluid contamination levels upstream and downstream of the test filter.
 It is the ratio of the number of particles larger than a specified size (Say, x µ) which enter a filter compared to the number of the same size particles which go through without being caught.
 That is,

-Beta (β)Ratiox = (Particle count in upstream oil) ÷ (Particle count in downstream oil)
+Beta (β)Ratiox = (Particle count in the upstream oil) ÷ (Particle count in the downstream oil)

 The filter efficiency is derived from the Beta ratio and both convey the same information.
 It is given by: